uweb/uw-directory/README.md

 ﻿# Folklore Plugin

-_Displays a searchable, filterable directory of people with grid/list views and profile modals._
+_ Plugin to displays a searchable, filterable directory of people with grid/list views and profile modals._

----

 ## Features